Understanding Persuasion in Long-Running Agents: Discussion and Conclusion

-\paragraphb{On-the-Fly Persuasion vs.\ Belief Integration.} Across tasks, on-the-fly persuasion produces weak aggregate shifts.
-This does not imply persuasion is ineffective; rather, \textbf{the timing and persistence of belief introduction constrain its behavioral impact}.
-Injected during execution, persuasion competes with task objectives and execution heuristics, acting as a transient signal rather than a stable driver of behavior.
-Belief prefill provides a critical contrast.
-When belief is introduced prior to task execution and persists thereafter, agents exhibit more pronounced behavioral differences, particularly in exploration-related metrics.
-Notably, disbelief-prefilled agents closely match the baseline behavior, indicating a clear asymmetry: belief conditioning alters behavior, whereas explicit disbelief does not.
+\paragraphb{On-the-Fly Persuasion vs.\ Belief Prefill.} Across tasks, on-the-fly persuasion produces weak aggregate shifts.
+This does not imply persuasion is ineffective; rather, \emph{persuasion effects are heterogeneous}, making one-size-fits-all interventions unlikely to produce uniform behavioral changes consistent with transferability challenges~\cite{tramer2017space}.
+Furthermore, persuasion competes with the main task objectives that could impact performance.
+However, prefilling beliefs prior to task execution causes agents to exhibit more pronounced behavioral differences, particularly in exploration-related metrics.
 This suggests that belief matters behaviorally when it is integrated into the agent’s initial context, rather than appended mid-execution.
-The fact that even prefill effects remain moderate reinforces an important methodological point: persuasion propagation in agentic systems is likely to be incremental rather than dramatic, particularly under minimal interventions.
-Detecting such effects, therefore, requires sensitive behavioral metrics, appropriate baselines, and distribution-aware analysis.
+Yet, since persuasion propagation is brittle, future work should continue developing behavioral metrics, appropriate baselines, and distribution-aware analysis.

-\paragraphb{Methodological Implications.} Belief-only evaluations risk overestimating influence, while behavior-level analyses without controlling for belief persistence or initialization risk conflating persuasion with contextual artifacts.
-By separating belief susceptibility, on-the-fly persuasion, persistent belief conditioning, and baseline initialization, our methodology provides a principled way to study persuasion propagation as a process rather than a binary outcome.
-More broadly, the high variance observed in agent behavior highlights that studying persuasion propagation in agentic systems is inherently noisy and resource-intensive.
-Agent behavior depends on a large factor space, including backbone models, persona definitions, task structure, and persuasion techniques, making careful experimental control and sufficient sampling essential.
-In this sense, the modest magnitude of observed shifts is not a limitation, but evidence that careful methodology is required to avoid missing or misattributing persuasion effects altogether.
+\paragraphb{Implications.} By separating belief susceptibility, on-the-fly persuasion, persistent belief conditioning, and baseline initialization, our methodology provides a principled way to study persuasion propagation as a process rather than a binary outcome.
+More broadly, the high variance across backbone, persona, task, and persuasion technique highlights that studying persuasion propagation in agentic systems is inherently noisy and resource-intensive.
+The modest magnitude of aggregated shifts should therefore not be read as an absence of risk, but as evidence that careful controls and sufficient sampling are needed to avoid missing or misattributing agent-specific persuasion effects.